External communications

 Components

-ORR’s external website is managed in line with its published accessibility statement.
+ORR’s external website (orr.gov.uk) is managed in line with its published accessibility statement.
 This was originally prepared in 2019 but is regularly reviewed, most recently in March 2024.
-The website is periodically tested to ensure it meets required standards and this was also done in March 2024.
+Our website is periodically tested to ensure it meets required standards and this was also done in March 2024.
 It is currently partially compliant with the Web Content Accessibility Guidelines version 2.2, with a rating of AA.
-Alt text is provided on website and social media imagery, while a transcript is available for audio and video content.
-Captions are also provided on videos.
+Alt text is provided on website and social media imagery, while a transcript is available for audio and video content with captions provided on the latter.